dotalign/dotalign.github.io/index.md

 What that practically means is the following:

 1. There is no “DotAlign Id” for a person or company.
 Instead, there is a basket of “real-world” identifiers (email address and name in case of a person, and name and domain in case of a company).
 1. People and companies are merged automatically when the data justifies it.
-Also, sometimes DotAlign will get it wrong, and hence the app provides a workflow for users to be able to manually “split” or “merge” people and companies.
+Also, in the event of DotAlign getting it wrong, the app provides a workflow for users to be able to manually “split” or “merge” people and companies.
 This aspect must be considered while consuming exported data.
 As an example, an export done last week may have “Sage Syed” and “S. Ahmed Syed” shown as two separate people.
 A subsequent one may have them merged together because a common email address was found when a new user’s data set came on-line.

 ### Reconciliation
 While importing  DotAlign data it is important to be able to handle the dynamic nature of People and Company identities.
 Essentially, while consuming exported data, the following can be true: